 Does tea expire?

+Just like coffee, tea also have a shelf life.
 Whether you buy loose leaf tea or tea bags, the packaging is perfect before date.
 This date generally highlights how long the tea will continue its excellent flavor.
 Once the best before date has ended, the tea is still safe to drink, but you may observe the taste may not be as good as it was, compared to when it was first bought.

 It is primarily due to the natural oils and flavors in the tea will evaporate with time.
 Usually, it is perfect for storing tea in an airtight container, away from direct sunlight exposure, in a cool, dry location.